 Why is the elevation profile or total ascent calculated not very accurate?

-Unfortunately due to the way that elevation is calculated it works better across a longer route with multiple waypoints.
+Due to the way that elevation is calculated it works better across a route with more waypoints.
 When a route is plotted, the elevation profile is determined by calculating points on the terrain using predefined intervals on the length of that route line to get the overall ascent between the waypoints.

 How do I find my saved routes?